LakshayAggarwal25/JavaScript/readme.md

     - ![](./Images/ajaxstart.png)
     - By this we know that JS is synchronous language.
-    - Which means that JS runs from top to bottom
+    - Which means that JS runs from top to bottom executing one line at a time

-    - ## setTimeout and clearTimeout
+    - ## Event Loop, Callback Queue, setTimeout and clearTimeout

         - `setTimeout()` is a function which takes a callback function and time(in milliseconds) as the parameters and it will call this callback function after the time expires.
 The time passed in the setTimeout is the minimum time after which call to the function will be made and not a fixed time after which the function call is made.